AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 ---
 # Locations manager

-The Locations manager allows you to create, edit, or delete locations.
+The Locations manager allows you to view, create, edit, or delete locations.
 Locations can be for any of the following uses:

 * Files that are exported using [Data Feeds](/help/export/analytics-data-feed/create-feed.md)
 * Reports that are exported using [Data Warehouse](/help/export/data-warehouse/create-request/dw-request-report-destinations.md)
 * Schemas that are imported using [Classification sets](/help/components/classifications/sets/overview.md)

-## Filter locations
+## View and filter locations

-The left side of the Locations manager provides filter settings to find the desired locations.
+The Location manager allows you to view the any locations that you created.
+System administrators can view locations created by all users.

 1. To access the Locations manager in Adobe Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Locations]**.

+1. (Conditional) If you are a system administrator, you can enable the [!UICONTROL **Show all locations**] option to view locations created by all users in your organization. <!-- double-check this step and maybe add a screenshot?
+This is new functionality -->

-1. Select the filter icon.
+1. (Optional) Select the filter icon to filter the list of locations.

    You can filter locations by **[!UICONTROL Location Type]**, **[!UICONTROL Account]**, or **[!UICONTROL Created By]**.